 Additionally, Torrance and now his colleagues and former students have conducted longitudinal, lifelong studies on those who first took the tests in 1950s and 1960s.
 They have tracked the careers and accomplishments of these first test takers, conducting invaluable follow-up studies.

 Several of these studies have shown that those children who scored well on the tests went on to significant creative achievement later in their lives, according to Torrance’s colleague, psychologist Garnet Millar, author of “Testing the Whole Mind-Educating the Whole Child” for Alberta Teachers’ Association (ATA) Magazine.

 “The best tests accurately assess their intended parameters and are applicable to real life.
 By this measure, the Torrance Tests of Creative Thinking score exceedingly well.
 Not only do they identify creative abilities, they have proven to have predictive validity,” Millar writes.

-Guilford’s Test of Divergent Thinking
+What is Guilford’s Test of Divergent Thinking?

 In 1967, creative psychology pioneer J.P.
 Guilford developed a test to measure divergent thinking, calling it Guilford’s Alternative Uses Task.

 Test takers list as many possible uses for a common object, such as a cup, paperclip, or a newspaper.
 Scoring is comprised of four components: originality, fluency, flexibility, and elaboration.